eatnooM/pixart-sensor-adapter/README.md

 ## Inline board

 The inline board should be ordered in 0.8mm thickness, otherwise you won't be able to solder to the pads on the camera!
 If ordering from OSHPark, I'd recommend the panelised version as they tend to put panel tabs on the edge connectors which can make for annoying cleanup before the boards are usable.

 It's a pain to solder the camera module directly to the board, so I'd strongly recommend running off [the camera module jig](inline/Wii-IR-camera-solder-guideGun4IR-v7.stl) graciously provided by Gzus348.

 ## Ordering

-Either download the gerbers from [the latest release](https://github.com/eatnooM/pixart-sensor-adapter/releases/latest) or run off directly from OSHPark ([Inline](https://oshpark.com/shared_projects/EPIfHW2C) / [Socketed](https://oshpark.com/shared_projects/FovxzPdv) --TODO: update these links).
-See below for the Bill of Materials - these can be purchased from your preferred electronic component distributor but I've provided LCSC links I used for convenience.
+Either download the gerbers from [the latest release](https://github.com/eatnooM/pixart-sensor-adapter/releases/latest) or run off directly from OSHPark ([Inline](https://oshpark.com/shared_projects/kioBCUHh) / [Socketed](https://oshpark.com/shared_projects/FovxzPdv).
+See below for the Bill of Materials - these can be purchased from your preferred electronic component distributor but I've provided LCSC and Mouser links for convenience.

 ## BOM